With Thanksgiving just around the corner, now is the perfect time to start thinking about your Black Friday marketing on Instagram.

 A creative way to do this is with user-generated content (UGC) — this is usually a post or Instagram story created by your followers and customers that you can then repost to your own feed.

-Not only does this let your followers know what your most popular products are, but you’ll be sharing testimonials or showing your product in action, so it perfect for helping undecided shoppers convert into customers.
+Not only does this let your followers know what your most popular products are, but you’re also sharing testimonials or showing your product in action, so it’s perfect for converting undecided shoppers into customers.

 Just remember to always legally repost UGC content and ask for permission before sharing.
 If you’re not sure how to do it, we have a whole blog post on how to search for and legally repost UGC!